REU: Summer Research Experience for Undergraduates. Life in the Universe – Astronomy and Planetary Science at the SETI Institute

 The program includes a week-long field trip to the SETI Institute’s Allen Telescope Array, located at the Hat Creek Radio Astronomy Observatory in Northern California, as well as a field experience at hydrothermal systems at nearby Lassen Volcanic National Park.
 Students will also participate in local field trips to places like the California Academy of Sciences and other nearby locations of scientific interest, and attend seminars, lectures, and discussions on astrobiology.
 You will live in dormitory housing near the campus of the NASA Ames Research Center and observatory facilities at Hat Creek.
 At the end of the summer you will give presentations on your research projects, and the best projects will be selected for submission to a national scientific conference, which the selected students will be funded to attend.

-Three main research areas will be emphasized, with projects including:
+Two main research areas will be emphasized, with projects including:

 - Planetary Science and the Search for Life in the Solar System

 - Asteroid dynamics

 For more information contact: